-- (a) the Company considering a major acquisition; - (b) the threat of major litigation against the Company; - (c) the Company's revenue and profit or loss results materially exceeding (or falling short of) the market's expectations; - (d) a material change in debt, liquidity or cash flow; - (e) a significant new development proposal (e.g. new product or technology); - (f) the grant or loss of a major contract; - (g) a management or business restructuring proposal; - (h) a share issue proposal; - (i) an agreement or option to acquire an interest in a mining tenement, or to enter into a joint venture or farm-in or farm-out arrangement in relation to a mining tenement; and - (j) significant discoveries, exploration results, or changes in reserve/resource estimates from mining tenements in which the Company has an interest.
+- (a) a Transaction that will lead to a significant change in the nature or scale of the Company's activities; - (b) the Company considering a major acquisition or disposal; - (c) the granting or withdrawal of a material licence; - (d) becoming a plaintiff or defendant in a material law suit; - (e) the Company's revenue and profit or loss results materially exceeding (or falling short of) the market's expectations; - (f) a material change in debt, liquidity or cash flow; - (g) a significant new development proposal (e.g. new product or technology); - (h) the grant or loss of a major contract; - (i) a management or business restructuring proposal; - (j) any actual or proposed change to the Company's capital structure for example, a share issue proposal; - (k) under subscription or over subscriptions to an issue of securities; - (I) giving or receiving a notice intention to make a takeover; - (m) any rating applied by a rating agency to the Company or its securities and any change to such a rating; - (n) Appointment of a liquidator, administrator or receiver; - (o) The commission of an event of default under, or other event entitling a financier to terminate, a material financing facility; - an agreement or option to acquire an interest in a mining tenement, or to enter into a joint venture or farm-in or farm-out arrangement in relation to a mining tenement; and - (q) significant discoveries, exploration results, or changes in reserve/resource estimates from mining tenements in which the Company has an interest.